musikele/blog-eleventy/_posts/2026-04-20-ngnix-proxy-manager-docker-and-more.md

           - proxy
 ```

 The `default` network is the one that is created by docker compose, where every service can see each other by hostname; This is the default if you omit the `networks` section.
-By adding the `proxy` network, ngnix-proxy-manager can call this container directly.
+By adding the `proxy` network, nginx-proxy-manager can call this container directly.

 > Note: other containers of the docker-compose (like, the database) are not exposed to the proxy network.